selsiyaganesan/Excel-Project_Data-Analytics/Project 1 Dashboard/README.md

 ## Excel Skills Used
 The following Excel skills were utilized for dashboard analysis
 - 📈Charts
-- Formulas and Functions
+- 🔢Formulas and Functions
-- Data validation
+- ✅Data validation

 ## Data Jobs Datasets
 The dataset used for this project contains real-world data science job information from 2023.It includes detailed information on:
-- Job titles
+- 👨‍💼Job titles
-- Salaries
+- 💰Salaries
-- Locations
+- 🌎Locations
-- skills
+- 🛠️skills

 ## Dashboard Build
 ## 📈Charts